The EU General Data Protection Regulation (GDPR)

 We do not handle any payments ourselves and therefore do not collect nor store any payment private information like credit or debit card numbers, payment addresses or bank account details of our customers.

-To accept payments, we use third party online secure payments processors – 2Checkout and PayPal.
-Those companies comply with GDPR and have their own privacy policies you may check to learn how they protect your personal information.
+To accept payments, we use third party online secure payments processors, which comply with GDPR and have their own privacy policies you may check to learn how they protect your personal information.

 10. Privacy of personal Information of People who Email us